CHILD STATUS PROTECTION ACT

 What is the Child Status Protection Act under USCIS?

 The immigration process often takes years or decades to complete, a child seeking to immigrate may “age out” or reach adulthood and lose her immigration status—before he or she reaches the front of the visa queue.
 Congress tried to fix the problem in 2002 when it passed the Child Status Protection Act, or CSPA.
 The CSPA provided relief to children who “age-out” as a result of delays by the U.S. Citizenship and Immigration Services (USCIS) in processing visa petitions and asylum and refugee applications.
 CSPA used an age preservation formula for calculating the age of a beneficiary of a preference visa petition.
 This formula allowed some beneficiaries to preserve their age as under 21 even if, chronologically, they were over 21 years of age.
+Divorce lawyer assisting clients in orange country for over 10 years, then click here now for more information.

 In this way, a child could remain a beneficiary on a pending visa petition despite having aged-out.
 CSPA also was applied to immediate relative children in cases where a petitioning permanent resident parent naturalizes, or when a married son or daughter who has been petitioned by a U.S. citizen parent becomes divorced or widowed, if your civil status is either of the last two we recommend the following article https://www.familylawattorneymesaaz.net/child-custody/ in regards child custody and legal representation.
 Some principal and derivative beneficiaries will have their petitions automatically converted to the appropriate category, and retain the original priority date.
 To apply for CSPA or for assistance in determining if CSPA is the best option for you, please contact our experienced Los Angeles immigration attorneys today!
 [LINK TO CONTACT JCS]